 You can record the greatest album of all times, but if no one knows about it, you might as well not have even bothered.
 If you want people to hear your music, then you need some vehicle of letting them know it's out there.
 Usually, the fastest way to make that happen is to get some press coverage of your new release, be it print, web or radio plays, and one of the fastest ways to getting some media coverage is to work with a music PR company.
 Sounds pretty cut and dry, right?
 Well, not so fast.
 A music PR company can be extremely helpful, but that help doesn't come cheap.
 Before you reach for the cash, there are a few things you should consider:

-What To Know
+What to Know

-- Even when you hire a PR company, there is no guarantee you will get a single review for your release.
-Sometimes, there's just nothing anyone can do to drum up the coverage, but of course, you still have to pay anyway.
+- Even When You Hire a PR Company, There Is No Guarantee You Will Get a Single Review for Your Release: Sometimes, there's just nothing anyone can do to drum up the coverage, but of course, you still have to pay anyway.
 Cut the risk by hiring PR when you think you have a release that has a good chance of getting some attention and handling things yourself when you think you have a niche release that doesn't have a shot for getting loads of coverage.